greenelab/phenoplier_manuscript/manuscript.md

 Because of computational reasons, we did not run the gene-property analysis on all possible LV-trait pairs.
 In PhenomeXcan, we reduced the number of LV-trait pairs by considering only the top discriminative LVs for each cluster (see "Cluster interpretation" section in Methods) and the traits in that cluster, leading to 5,782 LV-trait tests.
-For replication in eMERGE, we selected all the 25 LVs analyzed in the text and run the gene-property analysis against all 309 traits in this cohort, leading to 7,725 tests.
+For replication in eMERGE, we selected all the 25 LVs analyzed in the main text and ran the gene-property analysis against all 309 traits in this cohort, leading to 7,725 tests.
 We adjusted the $p$-values using the Benjamini-Hochberg procedure.